LukeGrahamLandry/franca/devlog.md

 ## (Sep 20/21)

 - there must be some pattern that breaks my arena allocator.
+- figuring out which tests newly work on linux now that backend provides start wrapper
 - got annoyed by all the places i have to `emit(i[])` instead of emit(i), added an overload.
   - arm code size 925k -> 916k, thats nice. that's like half what i lost by getting rid of deduplication.
+- arm/amd implicitly zero extend 32 bit operations,
+  - before isel, replace extuw with a copy if the argument's def is Kw.
+    - don't want it in copy_elimination because i want to reuse cache between architectures
+  - doesn't work if the def is itself a copy instruction which is a bit concerning. oh it's when its a copy from register for a parameter, and that's the case every time its a copy because of copy-elim, so tightening the condition doesn't help.
+  - happens 1119 times (filtering type=Exe so only counting what goes in the binary). arm bytes of code: 915856 -> 912904 (-0.3%).
+    (amd only saved half that but still an improvement).
+  - old compiler both times, the code for that only costs 915856 -> 916104
+  - it only saved (916104-912904)/4 = 800 instructions,
+    so sometimes the register allocator is too dumb to put both sides of the copy in the same register

 ## (Sep 19)